emsif84/churn_prediction/README.md

 ![Total Distribution of Churn among tenure](/assets/img/Total_Distribution_of_Churn_among_tenure.png)

-This very high proportion apply only to customers with a month to month contract, due to their not existing minimal contract duration.
+This very high proportion apply only to customers with a month to month contract due to their not existing minimal contract duration.
+Furthermore because of the high volume of month to month contracts at the same time.